TobikoData/sqlmesh/docs/concepts/plans.md

 For context, every model has a start date.
 The start can be specified in [the model definition](./models/overview.md#start), in the [project configuration's `model_defaults`](../guides/configuration.md#model-defaults), or by SQLMesh's default value of yesterday.

 Because the prod environment supports business operations, prod plans ensure every model is backfilled from its start date until the most recent completed time interval.
-The `plan` command's `--start` and `--end` options are not applicable for prod due to that restriction.
+Due to that restriction, the `plan` command's `--start` and `--end` options are not supported for regular plans against prod.
+The options are supported for [restatement plans](#restatement-plans) against prod to allow re-processing a subset of existing data.

 Non-prod plans are typically used for development, so their models can optionally be backfilled for any date range with the `--start` and `--end` options.
 Limiting the date range makes backfills faster and development more efficient, especially for incremental models using large tables.